Midwest Airlines: In-flight services

 Until 2002, Midwest Express served gourmet meals on china along with complimentary alcoholic beverages.
 With the cost-cutting programs instituted following the post-September 11 industry downturn, this was changed to a buy on board food program, "Best Care Cuisine," with breakfast, lunch, and dinner meals available for purchase.
 Throughout the airline's existence, warm chocolate chip cookies were served on most flights.

 Frequent-flyer program

 Midwest Airlines' frequent flyer program was called Midwest Miles.
 It maintained one airport lounge, the Best Care Club at its Milwaukee hub in the D Concourse, until its closure on May 31, 2012.

 While Midwest was not a member of any airline alliance, Midwest Miles were redeemable in the Delta Air Lines SkyMiles program, and vice versa.
 As of 2006, Northwest route maps showed Midwest as a partner airline and Northwest (now Delta) pulled its non-hub flights out of Milwaukee.

 Midwest Miles was unusual in that it had links to the Amtrak program.
 Midwest Miles members could transfer blocks of 5000 mi, up to a maximum of 25,000 miles per year to Amtrak's program.
 Amtrak points could be used for travel on Amtrak and United Airlines (ex Continental Airlines).

 Accidents and incidents

-On September 6, 1985, Midwest Express Flight 105 crashed shortly after takeoff from Milwaukee, bound for Atlanta.
-According to the NTSB investigation, the crash was caused by improper control inputs by the pilots when the plane's right engine failed due to stress corrosion cracking.
-The improper reaction caused the Douglas DC-9 jet aircraft to enter an uncommanded roll and accelerated stall.
-All 31 people on board died in the airline's sole fatal accident.

-On September 11, 2001, Midwest Express Flight 7, en route from Milwaukee to New York City, narrowly missed a collision with United Airlines Flight 175 over the Hudson River at approximately 9:01 a.m. local time.
-The pilot of Midwest 7 maneuvered the aircraft, under the direction of an air traffic controller, out of the flight path of Flight 175.
-One minute later, Flight 175 hit the South Tower of the World Trade Center, killing all 65 passengers and crew on board and resulting in the collapse of the South Tower.